 We believe treating patients who have a combination of either severe functional gastrointestinal symptoms, gut dysmotility, psychological conditions and/or disordered eating requires a biopsychosocial model.
 Our biopsychosocial model includes a consultant neurogastroenterologist, specialist dietitian and a clinical nurse specialist that focuses on gut focused psychology all working together to treat patients.
 A wider team of specialist is also involved but these 3 professionals are the core specialist within the team.
 We are seeing an improvement in coping mechanisms for psychological factors, a reduction in functional gastrointestinal symptoms and the prevention of patients following increasingly restricted diets and/or requiring medical nutrition (tube feeding).

 Biopsychosocial Aspects of Functional Gastrointestinal Disorders by Van Oudenhove et al 2016 provides a fantastic overview of this model of care and has some great summary figures like the one below.
 Currently this article requires access to Gastroenterology by the the American Gastroenterology Association Institute.
 Additionally the supplementary material provides a useful overview of assessment tools that can assist in obtaining a more comprehensive assessment of a range of psychological factors in these patients.

 For a good overview of the evidence for dietary treatment in gastroparesis then the Clinical Guideline: Management of Gastroparesis by Camilleri et al 2013 is the most useful paper to refer to.
-This guideline paper is also open access and although it is a few years old there has unfortunately been little further nutrition research into gastroparesis that could have be included in an updated version.
-As you can see from the image below there is a low level of evidence for all current dietary management and we believe a lot more can be researched in the area of nutrition and gastroparesis.
+This guideline paper is also open access and although it is a few years old there has unfortunately been little further nutrition research into gastroparesis that could be included in an updated version.
+As you can see from the image below there is a low level of evidence for all current dietary management and we believe a lot more can be researched in the area of nutrition and gastroparesis / functional dyspepsia.

 Despite being nearly as prevalent as IBS, functional dyspepsia is no where near as well know as IBS and often patients we see will have IBS symptoms and symptoms of functional dyspepsia.
 Symptoms used to define functional dyspepsia include early satiety, fullness, pain and nausea.
 In clinical practice patients we see may also have gastroparesis or chronic constipation and experience dyspeptic symptoms.
 The most common form of functional dyspepsia is postprandial distress syndrome (PDS) where patients experience dyspeptic symptoms after eating or drinking.
 If symptoms are severe it can easily lead to restricted food intake and disordered eating as all food and fluid seems to trigger symptoms.
 We have seen there are several dietary modifications and specific diets that can improve symptoms of functional dyspepsia and avoid disordered eating behaviours and functional dyspepsia really is an area ripe for dietetic research.